-Note: • The following description applies equally to installed and removed diesel engines.

-- If engine removal is planned, the preservation measures must be carried out prior to engine removal. - If an aqueous corrosion inhibitor is used in the coolant circuit, when there is a risk of frost during storage a switch must be made to corrosion inhibiting antifreeze. - Before putting the engine into operation, ensure that a switch has been made to an approved coolant.
+- The following description applies equally to installed and removed diesel engines. - If engine removal is planned, the preservation measures must be carried out prior to engine removal. - · If an aqueous corrosion inhibitor is used in the coolant circuit, when there is a risk of frost during storage a switch must be made to corrosion inhibiting antifreeze. - · Before putting the engine into operation, ensure that a switch has been made to an approved coolant.
 The engine must not be operated with antifreeze if only aqueous coolant additives are approved.
-The coolant additives approved for an engine or the respective application are listed in the relevant Fluids and Lubricants Specifications. - · Sealing of the openings differs depending on whether the engine is installed or removed. - Work sequence details may vary from engine to engine.
-Contact your contact person (Product Support, Development) if you have any questions.
+The coolant additives approved for an engine or the respective application are listed in the relevant Fluids and Lubricants Specifications. - Sealing of the openings differs depending on whether the engine is installed or removed. - · Work sequence details may vary from engine to engine.
+Contact your MTU representative if you have any questions (Product Support, Development).

-Preservation Preservation procedure Interior (oil, fuel and cooling sys- tem) Run engine until operating temperature is reached.
+Preservation Preservation procedure Interior (oil, fuel and cooling system) Run engine until operating temperature is reached.
 Run engine for approx. 30 seconds at rated speed and then shut down at rated speed.
 The engine must then not be started any more.
 All fluids and lubricants remain in the engine.
-Combustion chamber No preservation measures required in the combustion chamber in this period Non-painted parts (external pres- ervation) No preservation measures on non-painted parts (external preservation) required in this period.
-Sealing the openings on installed engine The following openings must be sealed airtight: Cooling air inlet Combustion-air inlet (close the emergency-air shut-off flaps if they are provided) Exhaust outlet Crankcase breather (where possible; with venting to atmosphere) Sealing the openings on removed engine The following openings must be sealed airtight: Cooling air inlet Combustion-air inlet (close the emergency-air shut-off flaps if they are provided) Exhaust outlet Crankcase breather (where possible; with venting to atmosphere) Coolant circuit Fuel circuit Lube oil circuit Hydraulic oil circuit Electrical plug connectors
+Combustion chamber No preservation measures required in the combustion chamber in this period Non-painted parts (external preservation) No preservation measures on non-painted parts (external preservation) required in this period.
+Sealing the openings on installed engine The following openings must be sealed airtight: Cooling air inlet Combustion-air inlet (close the emergency-air shut-off flaps if they are provided) Exhaust gas outlet Crankcase breather (where possible; with venting to atmosphere) Sealing the openings on removed engine The following openings must be sealed airtight: Cooling air inlet Combustion-air inlet (close the emergency-air shut-off flaps if they are provided) Exhaust gas outlet Crankcase breather (where possible; with venting to atmosphere) Coolant circuit Fuel circuit Lube oil circuit Hydraulic oil circuit Electrical plug connectors

-5.1.2.2 Special procedure for Series 2000Mx6/Mx7 engines before putting them out of service
+5.1.2.2 Special operation before shutting down the engine Series 2000Mx6

-Due to the high charge-air pressure and the low combustion-air temperatures, and depending on the ambient conditions, condensate can develop in the charge-air system downstream of the intercooler during the operation of Series 2000Mx6/Mx7 engines.
+Due to the high charge-air pressure and the low combustion air temperatures, during operation of the engine of the series 2000Mx6 engines condensate can develop in the charge-air system downstream of the intercooler depending on ambient conditions.
 Condensate can accumulate at high levels, in particular, at rated load.
 Engine shutdown at rated speed for preservation of the engine is therefore not permitted.
-To ensure proper preservation of Series 2000Mx6/Mx7 engines in installed condition, the following procedure must be carried out.
-The procedure may be performed in the harbor or at sea.
+To correctly preserve the engines in the series 2000Mx6 in installed state, the following procedure must be carried out.
+The driving program applies to all drives and engaged engine.